Honoring your high school senior

 At home in your backyard.

 These locations are just suggestions.

-These photos are for you, so any ideas you have are welcomed.
-The sky’s the limit.
-We can do indoor studio photos if you prefer or underwater photos in the Sound (well, maybe.)
+These photos are for you, so any location you choose is fine.
+The sky is the limit.
+It’s fine to think of incorporating pets, favorite hobbies or activities into the photos as well.
 Props are encouraged!
-It’s fine to think of incorporating favorite hobbies or activities into the photos as well.
-In fact, I recommend that.
-Musical instruments, a lacrosse stick, theater costumes etc. I also recommend bringing a friend or family member to help you get in the mood, fix your hair or just make you laugh.
+Musical instruments, a lacrosse stick, theater costumes etc. Many seniors like to bring along a friend or family member to help them relax, fix their hair or just to make them laugh.